A complete normal form for everywhere Levi degenerate hypersurfaces in $\mathbb C^{3}$: Introduction

 Understanding invariants and symmetries of real hypersurfaces in complex space is one of the central goals in Several Complex Variables.
 The study of them was initiated in the seminal 1907 work of Poincar\'e \cite{poincare} who discovered the finite-dimensionality of the local automorphism group for nondegenerate real hypersurfaces, and further, the non-triviality of the holomorphic mapping problem (which is due to existence of {\em local holomorphic invariants} of hypersurfaces).

 Under the assumption of the {\em Levi-nondegeneracy} of a real hypersurface, a complete picture of invariants and symmetries has been provided in the well known works of Cartan \cite{cartan}, Tanaka \cite{tanaka}, Chern and Moser \cite{chern}.
 The differential-geometric constructions of Cartan, Tanaka, and Chern are certain developments of Cartan's moving frame method.
 They provide a solution to the problem via presenting a canonical frame on a certain bundle associated with a hypersurface.
-Unlike that, Moser uses an approach inspired by Dynamical Systems and provides a {\em convergent normal form} for a hypersurface.
+In contrast, Moser uses an approach inspired by Dynamical Systems and provides a {\em convergent normal form} for a hypersurface.
 Such a normal form provides a distinguished choice of local holomorphic coordinates for a hypersurface, in which its defining equation is approximated "as close as possible"\, by that for the {\em local quadratic model}: a real hyperquadric

 (where $Q(z,\bar z)$ is a nondegenerate Hermitian form on $\CC{n}$).
 A biholomorphic transformation bringing a hypersurface to a normal form at a point is defined uniquely, up to the automorphism group of the model \eqref{quadric}.
-That is, Moser's normal form is {\em complete}.
+In this sense, Moser's normal form is {\em complete}.
 Symmetries of a hypersurface can be read subsequently from the constructed normal form (see e.g. Beloshapka \cite{belold} and Kruzhilin-Loboda \cite{krlo}).
+For recent developments in the Chern-Moser theory in high codimension see the work \cite{ls} of Lamel-Stolovitch.